All Your USMLE® Step 1 Questions Answered: The Osmosis Ultimate Guide

 When should I take Step 1?U.S. medical students typically take Step 1 in April, at the end of their dedicated study period, but it varies by institution.
 Some students don’t take it until the third year, when they’re in the midst of clinical rotations!

 International students will often take Step 1 during the summer between their preclinical years and the start of clerkship (e.g. the summer after the second year in a four-year program), or after the fourth year in a six-year program.

 Whenever you end up taking Step 1, make sure you give yourself plenty of time for review.
 Programs vary in their allotted Step 1 dedicated period for students.
 We do recommend beginning your prep 3-6 months before your exam, but on average, 5-8 weeks (or 40 dedicated days, not including weekends or break days) is the recommended amount of time for a dedicated study period.
 However, now that Step 1 is pass/fail, you may need even less time for a dedicated study period (and programs may subsequently move toward allotting shorter dedicated periods for students).

 Where do I take Step 1?USMLE Step 1 exams take place at Prometric test centers around the country.
-To find where your nearest test center is, plug your ZIP code into Prometric’s website.
-COVID-19 impacted Prometric test centers, but as of June, they have reopened for essential tests.
+To find where your nearest test center is, plug your ZIP code into Prometric’s website, and be sure to save Prometric’s Closures page, which is updated daily with any temporary closures due to extreme weather, technical issues, pandemic impacts, or other circumstances.
+COVID-19 impacted Prometric test centers, but they've reopened for essential tests.